 Want to find out more about blockchain?
 Save the date for our upcoming blockchain event on 6 November, open to all interested members!

-The group prepared a Position Paper (in French and Dutch, English version will be available soon) to inform our future government of the legislative hurdles to blockchain adoption.
+The group prepared a Position Paper (in French, Dutch and English) to inform our future government of the legislative hurdles to blockchain adoption.
 For Belgium to ensure its continuing competitivity, the public powers must take an active stand: ensuring the right competencies are available, keeping legislation up to date with modern technologies, and representing the needs of Belgian users (i.e. the industries) for European initiatives and policies.

 Subgroup activities: Education & awareness, Barriers to adoption, Legal and Identity